rasviitanen/rustysignal/README.md

 [![Cargo](https://img.shields.io/crates/v/rustysignal.svg)](https://crates.io/crates/rustysignal)

 A signaling server written in Rust for WebRTC that supports SSL.
-The signalingserver is used to enable nodes on the network to exchange metadata in order to establish a peer-to-peer connection.
+The signaling server is used to enable nodes on the network to exchange metadata in order to establish a peer-to-peer connection.
 This signaling server supplies the ability to set usernames on the network, and users have the ability to send messages to a specific peer, or broadcast messages to everyone on the network.

 ## Installation